 The Market Monitor has provided ample evidence of the inadequacies of PJM energy market power mitigation in its State of the Market Reports.
 Some sellers that fail the structural market power test, the Three Pivotal Supplier test ("TPS test"), are able to set prices with a substantial markup over their cost-based offer.
 Some sellers that fail the TPS test are able to operate, set prices, and collect uplift payments with operating parameters that are less flexible than their defined parameter limits.
-Based on the evidence provided,
+Based on the evidence provided, the Market Monitor rebuts the presumption that PJM market power mitigation is adequate to support market based rates in the PJM energy market.

-&lt;sup>9 See Monitoring Analytics, LLC, Analysis of the 2021/2022 RPM Base Residual Auction: Revised (August 24, 2018), included as Attachment A.
+&lt;sup>12 See Monitoring Analytics, LLC, Analysis of the 2021/2022 RPM Base Residual Auction: Revised (August 24, 2018), included as Attachment A.

-&lt;sup>10 See Monitoring Analytics, LLC, 2020 Quarterly State of the Market Report for PJM: January through June, Section 5: Capacity Market, included as Attachment B.
+&lt;sup>13 See Monitoring Analytics, LLC, 2020 Quarterly State of the Market Report for PJM: January through June, Section 5: Capacity Market, included as Attachment B.

-&lt;sup>11 Complaint of the Independent Market Monitor for PJM, Docket No. EL19-47-000 (February 21, 2019).
+&lt;sup>14 Complaint of the Independent Market Monitor for PJM, Docket No. EL19-47-000 (February 21, 2019).